Tiny Beast, Unaligned

 How to run Scorpion

 A scorpion as ally is a stretch, and the workable frame is the desert druid's familiar.
-A druid or warlock with Find Familiar can take a scorpion form, which gives a Tiny scout with Blindsight 10 ft., 10 ft. walk speed, and a body that does not look like a familiar to enemies who have never seen the spell.
+A druid or warlock with Find Familiar can take a scorpion form, which gives a Tiny scout with Blindsight 10 ft. and a body that does not look like a familiar to enemies who have never seen the spell.
 In a setting where every wizard's owl gets shot down, a scorpion familiar is invisible by default.

 Larger predators eat scorpions, so if a giant scorpion or a sand worm is in the encounter, sprinkle the small ones around as set dressing.
-The party will draw the connection without you saying it: this is a place where things hunt other things, and we are smaller than both.
+The party will draw the connection without you saying it.
+This is a place where things hunt other things, and we are smaller than both.

 Have a scorpion crawl across the open spellbook the wizard left on the breakfast rock.
 The player will pick it up before reading the spell.
 That delay is the entire scene.